AN EXPERT AT BEING STUCK AT HOME WITH CHRONIC ILLNESS

 Some of my greatest accomplishments would never have happened if I had not been forced to stay home.
 My blog and my two self-published books came into being because I needed something, anything, to keep my brain occupied.
 What could you create with a few extra hours, days, or weeks of time?

-*First published at Life in Slow Motion. **Republished with permission.
+First published at Life in Slow Motion.
+Published with permission.

 Author and Licensed Counselor

 Esther is a licensed biblical counselor, who writes about her experience with chronic pain.
-She uses her website, Life in Slow Motion, to encourage people facing physical and mental illness challenges.
-She is the author of Chronic Illness: Walking by Faith, But God, Wouldn’t I Be More Useful to You If I Were Healthy?, and When Chronic Pain and Illness Take Everything Away.
+She uses her website, to encourage people facing physical and mental illness challenges.
+She is the author of Chronic Illness: Walking by Faith, But God, Wouldn’t I Be More Useful to You If I Were Healthy?, When Chronic Pain and Illness Take Everything Away, and The Whole Life: 52 Weeks of Biblical Self-Care.
 Esther lives in Baltimore, Maryland with her husband, Ian, and their dogs, Bella and Bug.